jwarz/data-scientists-tools/intermediate_r/readme.md

 Each of the vectors contains the number of profile views your LinkedIn and Facebook profiles had over the last seven days.

-**Instructions:**
+**Steps**

-Using relational operators, find a logical answer, i.e. `TRUE` or `FALSE`, for the following questions:
+1. Using relational operators, find a logical answer, i.e. `TRUE` or `FALSE`, for the following questions:

     -   On which days did the number of LinkedIn profile views exceed 15?
     -   When was your LinkedIn profile viewed only 5 times or fewer?
     -   When was your LinkedIn profile visited more often than your Facebook profile?

-**Solution:**

 ``` r
 # The linkedin and facebook vectors have already been created for you